2i2c-org/team-compass/projects/managed-hubs/incidents.md

 11. **Close the incident ticket**.
 Once we have confirmation from the community (or no response after 48 working hours), and have filled in the incident {term}`Incident Report`, then close the incident by:
     - Closing the incident issue on GitHub
     - Marking the FreshDesk ticket as {guilabel}`Closed`

+[^note-on-delegation]: If you cannot find somebody to take on this work, or feel uncomfortable delegating, the {term}`Project Manager` should help you, and is empowered to delegate on your behalf.

 ## Handing off Incident Commander status